rugbyprof/2143-ObjectOrientedProgramming/Assignments/Homework-01-lists-dict.md

 ```

-**`C:`** Write a function that takes in two values, x and y, and a list, and adds as many y’s to
+**`C:`** Write a function that takes in two values, x and y, and a list, and adds as many y's to
-the end of the list as there are x’s.
+the end of the list as there are x's.
 Do not use the built-in function count.

 ```python
 def add_this_many(x, y, lst):